We’ve been working with our project partners, community representatives and residents to reimagine a number of creeks across Melbourne.

 As part of the design we adopted contemporary urban design and landscaping ideas and incorporated suggestions from the community.
 Thank you to everyone who shared ideas, values and preferences for the design of the area.

 Blind Creek, Boronia

-We have now finished works on our site at Blind Creek, Boronia, ‘daylighting’ a 650-metre section from Manuka Drive to Scoresby Road.
+We have also completed works on our site at Blind Creek, Boronia, ‘daylighting’ a 650-metre section from Manuka Drive to Scoresby Road.
 Check out our video which shows the site before and after our works to naturalise the creek and create a vibrant open space for local community to enjoy!

 Stony Creek at Sunshine Hospital, St Albans